Lzejnilo/CV_academic/leid_academic_cv_long.md

 ### Working Papers

 **Under Review**
-1. **Coelho da Silva, R., Zejnilovic, L., Berti, M., Cunha, M. P., Oliveira, P., Berti, M.** "Constitutive Collective Bricolage: Creating Organizations from Nothing" 3rd round R&R at the Academy of Management Journal
-2. **Applebee, S., Zejnilovic, L.** "Responsible Innovation In The Wild: Institutionalising Responsibility in Digital Innovation" R&R at the Journal of Product Innovation Management
-3. **da Silva, R. C., Duymedjian, R., Rüling, C. C., Zejnilovic, L.** "Collective Bricolage To Know The Unknowable: Community-Based Learning And Practice Innovation For Generative AI" R&R at the Technological Forecasting and Social Change Journal
+1. **da Silva, R. C., Duymedjian, R., Rüling, C. C., Zejnilovic, L.** "Collective Bricolage To Know The Unknowable: Community-Based Learning And Practice Innovation For Generative AI" 2 round R&R at the Technological Forecasting and Social Change Journal

-**To be (re)submitted in 2025**
+**To be (re)submitted in 2026**
 1. **Wan, C., Zejnilovic, L.** "Algorithmic Explanations and Organizational Attention"
 2. **Daramola, A., Zejnilovic, L.** "Cultivating AI Gardens in Emerging Markets, the Role of Community-Led Initiatives"